mariaheisel99/NumeriskeMetoderPraktiskProg/README.md

 For further investigate operations count for the Cholesky decomposition could have been performed.
 This was also tried to implement.
 But due to the positive-definite matrix generating including a check for eigenvalues (jacobi.cs used) already the dimension n=7 took too long to generate the positive-definite-matrix and therefore the operation count was not executed.
 It was expected to scale with O(n^3).

-I rate the exam project 9/10 due to not being able to determine the operation count and compare it to eg. LU-decomposition or QR-factorize.
+I rate the exam project 9.5/10 due to not being able to determine the operation count and compare it to eg. LU-decomposition or QR-factorize.
+But still, I finished all the mentioned implementations.